aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

               # Number of paths to send through bgp updates. `send` must be set to `limit` for this setting.
               send_limit: <int; 2-64>

+            # Transport encapsulation for the neighbor.
+            encapsulation: <str; "vxlan" | "mpls" | "path-selection">
         peer_groups:

             # Peer-group name.